 The Fostering Network can draw on expertise across a range of areas to create a bespoke consultancy package for your service.
 Whether you are establishing a new fostering service or are looking to fine tune or review existing processes, we have experience in delivering a range of both strategic and operational consultancy on topics such as foster carer recruitment and retention, pre-Ofsted preparation, and policy and case reviews.
 With an experienced staff team and an extensive pool of associates, we bring together key national experts in all aspects of fostering.
 Our relationship with our members makes us ideally placed to design and deliver tailored support packages and our focus is to offer affordable and sustainable solutions for those we work with.

-Contact our head of membership services and engagement James Foyle for more information on our consultancy work and other packages of support.
+Contact us for more information on our consultancy work and other packages of support.

 We are constantly developing and piloting innovative new approaches to foster care across England, to ensure the very best for fostered children.
 We work in partnership with fostering services and national decision makers to look at ways of addressing some of the key challenges within fostering.
 Read more about our current projects.

 We work hard to influence the policy agenda at national and local level, through attending meetings, sitting on steering groups, responding to consultations, sharing our research findings, lobbying and campaigning.
 We have regular meetings with relevant teams with the Department for Education, as well as with Ofsted, the ADCS and the LGA.
 Our policy and campaigns managers are joint co-chairs of the Alliance for Children in Care and Care Leavers, a coalition of charities that work to support children in care and care leavers.
 Find out more about our policy positions and join us in our campaigns to make foster care the best it can be for children and young people and the families that look after them.